Total Acres: 39 acres

 The vines struggle in devigorating calcareous shale sub soils in the rolling mountain terrain at between 1,600 and 1,725 feet of elevation.
 The diverse landscape of ridge tops, rocky slopes, and natural depressions produces a complex set of aromatics and subtle flavors.
 The pinot noir vine spacing is traditional 1960s style, 8 feet between vines and 12 feet between rows, 519 vines/acre.

 On their own roots, the vines are now drip irrigated and trained to a vertical shoot positioning system with trellises running in an east to west orientation.
 Yields average only 1 ton/acre.
 Lacking a clonal attribution, the vine diversity is a selection of the best performing clones of the day, now referred to as the “HMR Selection”.

-Originally planted in 1964 by Dr. Stanley Hoffman, the HMR Vineyard is home to the oldest Pinot Noir and Gamay in the Central Coast.
+Originally planted in 1964 by Dr. Stanley Hoffman, the Hoffman Mountain Ranch Vineyard is home to the oldest Pinot Noir and Gamay in the Central Coast.
 Facing south on a steeply sloping swale, the HMR vineyard has reduced sun exposure and is 10-15 degrees cooler than surrounding sites.
 The diverse landscape of ridge tops, rocky slopes, and natural depressions produces a complex set of aromatics and subtle flavors.